seriaati/enka-py/README.md

 ```
 **No pip install?**
 I personally use [poetry](https://python-poetry.org/), that's why the build backend is using it. `pip` requires `setuptools`, and I don't think it's possible to use multiple build backends.
 However, if you know how to, I am more than happy to change it so the package can be installed with both tools.
+> [!TIP]
-> Side note: I strongly recommend you to try out poetry!
+> I strongly recommend you to try out poetry!
 It will make your Python life so much easier.

 ## Quick Example
 ```py